Aug. 31, 2023

 The future of architecture, shaped by neural networks, promises buildings and spaces that are more attuned to human needs and more sustainable, efficient, and innovative.
-As with any profound change, there will be a period of adjustment, exploration, and even skepticism.
+As with any profound change, there will be a period of change, exploration, and even skepticism.
 Yet, as history has shown, when technology and creativity converge, the results can be nothing short of revolutionary.

 As neural networks evolve and become more ingrained in architectural practices, the essence of design will be redefined.
 However, the architect's pursuit of beauty, functionality, and meaning remains constant.
 Deep learning emerges not as a replacement but as a powerful ally in this quest, heralding a new architectural brilliance era.